s4ysolutions/matica-srpska/README.md

 ## Features

-The application is developed in Flutter and Dart, and it is available for Mac, Windows(unchecked), Android, iOS, and Web.
+The UI application is developed in Flutter and Dart, and it is available for Mac, Windows(unchecked), Android, iOS, and Web.

-Currently, there are 2 backends supported: MongoDB(is not available for Web) and Firebase.
+Currently, there are 2 backends supported: Firebase realtime database and experemental MongoDB(is not available for Web).

 The architecture follows the Clean Architecture principles: